osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 _Root (Component) Model_
 - Has CDI scope `@ApplicationScoped`
-- Has only optional/mandatory configurations
+- Has only optional/mandatory Configurations

 ## 2.3.
 Component Environment
 A DS Component Configuration